mdzhang/mdzhang.com/content/posts/10-12-2017/index.md

 I came across [GatsbyJS][gatsy] when perusing my Github ["Discover Repositories" feed](https://github.com/dashboard/discover) on a lark.
 It didn't take much link surfing to soon find myself reading about the [JAMStack][jamstack], and not much more time after that to be convinced enough that I was ready to move my personal site off [Middleman][middleman].

-I should caveat that my personal site has never been that big - doing more tech blogging has been more of an aspiration than a reality, so really I only use the site for establishing an online presence and linking out to my other social media accounts.
-I also wasn't tied to the visual design and was ready to try and create something new based on wherever Gatsby dropped me off, rather than try and recreate the original site exactly.
+I should caveat that my personal site has never been that big - it was just a few static pages - and I wasn't tied to the visual design of my old site, which made the switch much simpler than if e.g. I was trying to recreate my original site exactly or if I was trying to recreate an enterprise site.

-I've always tended to use tools for my personal site that align with the tools I'm using at work - I originally switched to Middleman when I had been working at [Blue Apron](https://www.blueapron.com/), a Rails shop.
-After switching, my main gripes with Middleman were that:
+At any rate, I had originally switched to Middleman since it was Ruby based and because I've always tended to use tools for my personal site that align with the tools I'm using at work (at the time, I had been working at [Blue Apron](https://www.blueapron.com/), a Rails shop).

+But after a little over a year with it, my main gripes with Middleman and how I was using it were that:

-1. I've never liked mixing Ruby and NodeJS for a purely frontend website.
+1. I've never liked mixing Ruby and NodeJS for static websites, or websites with no backend.
 Ruby has some more sane language constructs and standard libraries, for sure, but it feels to me like it's meant for devs that want the right tool _in Ruby_ for the job rather than the right tool for the job _period_.
 1. Using `.haml` templates felt outdated and constrictive, but adding React seemed like a pain.
 I've used React for my last two jobs as well as a couple side projects - the issue wasn't React and it's ecosystem (at least not for me), but figuring out how to tie it into a framework (i.e. Middleman) I didn't really feel it needed to be tied into given the problem at hand.

-All in all, I was more than happy to move over to a pure JS solution, especially if I could leverage a mature library that would make the process easy.
+All in all, I was more than happy to move over to a pure JS solution, especially if I could leverage a library that would make the process easy.

 ## Initial exploration